jrihon/thesis/chapters/00_chapter/00_section_03.typ

 phi.alt_i = sum^b_(i=1) c_(s,i) chi_i
 $<eq-basisset>
 @eq-basisset denotes that a linear combination of basis sets $chi_i$, with their respective coefficient $c_(s,i)$, can define an atomic orbital.
-The coefficient $c_(s,i)$ itself acts as a weighted factor to the $chi_i$ itself.
-Since we start from predefined orbitals, we still need to optimise the $phi.alt_i$ for the specific system we want to research.
+The coefficient $c_(s,i)$ itself acts as a weighting factor to the $chi_i$ itself.
+Since we start from predefined orbitals, we still need to optimise the $phi.alt_i$ for the specific system we want to study.
 This is achieved by doing an iterative search for the optimal values of the coefficients.
 The optimised set of $c_(s,i)$ should yield the lowest energy possible for a given molecular system.
 This numerical approach is the most time-consuming step in the HF method, as convergence of a value for $E$ needs to be reached.
 This method is called the _Self Consistent Field_ (SCF).
 The more atoms present, the larger the amount of basis functions and the more coefficients in need of optimisation.

-One thing to mention as well is that we can define the $chi_i$ out of thin air.
+One thing to mention is that we can define the $chi_i$ from established principles of Quantum Mechanics without extrinsic information needed.
 If we can predict how the orbital should look like, we can optimise basis functions for it.
 This is what we call _ab initio_ QM.
 This is as opposed to _semi-empirical_ QM that reaches for data from wet lab experiments.
 //===== LCAO
 //Because we simplify to the independent positioning of the electrons, we ultimately simplify the idea of what a molecular orbital ($psi_i$) is.
 By defining a hybridised orbital as a _Linear Combination of Atomic Orbital_ (LCAO) and add the contribution of their possible _overlap_ in atomic orbitals to the energy of the system.
 These _overlap integrals_ simulate as though the $phi.alt_i$ were actually hybridised into a $psi_i$.